schbz/vue-breakpoint-compass/README.md

 ## About

-This is a vue 3 based plugin that helps provide the user with more detailed feedback regarding where the current window size fits into any given set of CSS breakpoints.
-A small display shows the current breakpoint and how far away the nearest breakpoints are in pixel based percentages.
+This is a typescript-ready vue 3 plugin created to provide web designers more detailed feedback regarding where the current window size fits into any given set of CSS breakpoints.
+A small display shows the current breakpoint name and how far away the nearest breakpoints are in pixel percentages with a progressbar.

 > "Wouldn't it be nice to know exactly how far away the next breakpoints are without having to go into devtools mode and slide the screen width thingy back and forth??!!??"
 > ...-_web developers everywhere_